ckaiwxm/FotagMobile/README.md

 More description
 ----------------
 - No third party library was used.
-- Would perform if I could use Android-Universal-Image-Loader
+- Would perform better if I could use Android-Universal-Image-Loader